neurosity/neurosity-sdk-js/docs/api/device-selection.md

 };
 ```

 You can select a device based on any attribute.
-For example, you could select a device based on the `osVersion`.
+For example, you could select a device based on the `model`.
+The following example selects the earliest claimed Notion 2 device.

 ```js
 import { Notion } from "@neurosity/notion";